mertdurukan/mertdurukan/README.md

 ---
 🔭 The heavens showed me that I can always do better.

-🌱 I’m currently developing some of my skills.
-And I know is no ending of learning.
+🌱 I am currently developing some of my skills.
+And I know that there is no end to learning.

-👯 I'm looking to collaborate with other tech lovers.
+👯 I am positive to cooperation offers with other tech lovers.

-🥅 2024 targets are being completed one by one.
+🥅 2024 goals are being completed one by one.
 2025 Goals: Loading...

-⚡ Fun fact: I like meeting people which is enjoy improving theirselves and from diffrent cultures.
+Fun fact I am a person who enjoys self-improvement and I love meeting people from different cultures.

-😻 Every conversation means an extra brain movement.
+😻 Every conversation means an extra synapse interaction, it starts the development of ideas.

 ---
 ``` javascript